Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `docs`

-Open Homebrew's online documentation (https://docs.brew.sh) in a browser.
+Open Homebrew's online documentation at <https://docs.brew.sh> in a browser.

 ### `doctor`, `dr` [`--list-checks`] [`--audit-debug`] [*`diagnostic_check`* ...]

 Check your system for potential problems.
 Will exit with a non-zero status if any potential problems are found.

 Please note that these warnings are just used to help the Homebrew maintainers with debugging if you file an issue.
 If everything you use Homebrew for is working fine: please don't worry or file an issue; just ignore this.

 * `--list-checks`:
   List all audit methods, which can be run individually if provided as arguments.